 Teachers’ salaries and the salaries of Board Members are set by the Exchange at Board Meetings.

-To better understand how the educational system is financed please study how Exchanges operate.
+To better understand how the educational system is financed please study how Exchanges operate as value generating organizations.

 If you have comments or suggestions regarding this or other policies please make your views known through our contact page.

-As we shall find with other issues political policy on immigration is a contradictory narrative.
+As we shall find with other issues, political policy on immigration is a contradictory narrative when it comes to other political parties.
 On the one hand we are told the world is undergoing global warming.
 We are told our nations need to reduce their carbon footprint.
 Carbon taxes are imposed to reduce our energy use.
 The government argues we need to reduce population pressure on the environment.
 We need to stop building homes on farmland.
 We need to reduce populations.
 We need to reduce resource use.
 Yet, these same governments drum into us the need for immigration.
 Bringing more people into our countries requires us to add more schools, roads, hospitals, homes and everything else a growing population needs.

 Experts tell us the population is aging, dying, getting sick and leaving the work force.
 The need for immigrants cannot be overstressed goes the globalist narrative.
 We need more immigration, more people added to our work force and our cities and towns.